The lexicon of leaving: AP demystifies UK’s Brexit jargon

-LONDON (AP) — From backstop to Brexiteer, Britain’s decision to leave the European Union, now scheduled for March 29, has spawned a host of new and often-confusing words.
+LONDON (AP) — From backstop to Brexiteer, Britain’s decision to leave the European Union, now scheduled for March 29, has spawned a baffling array of new terms.

-The AP deciphers some key terms:
+The AP deciphers some key words and phrases:

 ARTICLE 50: Article 50 of the European Union’s key Lisbon Treaty sets out the procedure for a country wishing to leave the bloc and imposes a two-year countdown to that country’s departure.
 Britain triggered the process on March 29, 2017, meaning the U.K. will cease to be an EU member on March 29, 2019.